 World Indoor Championships 2001 and 2004 bronze, 2003 silver (heptathlon).

 Jon Arnar Magnusson is the Icelandic record holder at 110m hurdles, long jump and decathlon.
-He has won silver and bronze medals at World Indoor Championships.
+He set numerous national records, secured multiple international indoor medals in heptathlon, and consistently ranked among the world’s elite decathletes.

 In 1997, Estonian sports enthusiasts founded the Erki Nool Fan Club, and about 200 members of this group accompany him to the various international competitions in which he participates.
 Erki won an Olympic gold medal at the Sydney Olympic Games